AlessandroCorradini/Harvard-Data-Science-Professional/08 - PH125.8x - Machine Learning/README.md

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/EdX%20-%20Harvard%20University%20-%20PH125.8x%20Data%20Science%20Machine%20Learning.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/EdX%20-%20Harvard%20University%20-%20PH125.8x%20Data%20Science%20Machine%20Learning.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.